Head (company): History

 In the late 1960s, a tennis division was created when Howard Head figured out a way of strengthening the tennis racket by introducing the aluminium frame.
 The aluminum frame racket was first introduced in the 1969 US Open.
 After Howard Head's departure, one of the tennis players that Head sponsored, Arthur Ashe, won Wimbledon, defeating Jimmy Connors in 1975.
 Also during the 1970s, Head acquired a diving manufacturer, Mares, and a ski binding company, Tyrolia.
 While under AMF ownership, Head manufactured tennis racquets in Boulder, Colorado, and Kennelbach, Austria.
 Also in 1969, Head signed Olympic champion ski racer Jean-Claude Killy to endorse a new metal and fiberglass ski, the Killy 800.
 Head subsequently developed a product line of Killy skis.

 In 1985, Minneapolis-based Minstar Inc. acquired Head through hostile takeover of AMF.
 Two years later, Head started making athletic footwear and introduced the "Radial Tennis Shoes".
 The following year, Head opened a new plant in Australia to produce more tennis rackets.
 In 1989, management bought out Head, Tyrolia, and Mares, to form HTM.
 The takeover was backed by private equity firm Freeman Spogli & Co.
 In 1993, HTM was sold to tobacco conglomerate Austria Tabak.
 Johan Eliasch, the current chairman, took over the company in 1995, which in 2014 was a Netherlands Antilles corporation.

 Head also licenses its brand to makers of clothing apparel (including shoes), accessories, bicycles, skates, watches, balls, fitness equipment, and drinks.

 In 2012, three Major winners won using Head rackets: Novak Djokovic at the Australian Open, Maria Sharapova at the French Open and Andy Murray at the US Open.
 The success at Grand-slam level continued throughout the 2010s, into the 2020s, with Marin Čilić winning the 2014 US Open using a Head racquet, and Jannik Sinner winning the 2024 Australian Open using a Head Speed.

 Head started integrating graphene into their rackets in 2013.

 In 2019, Head purchased ASE assets, the owner of Fuji Bikes, Breezer Bikes, SE Bikes, Kestrel Bikes, Tuesday Bikes, PHAT Bikes, Oval, Performance Bicycle Stores and Nashbar.
 On January 22, 2019, it was reported that Head Sports backed out of the deal to buy ASE.

+In June 2025, Head acquired the Aqualung Group following its bankruptcy.
+With this acquisition, Head became one of the leading players in the global diving industry, bringing together several major brands including Apeks, Aqualung, Aquasphere, Mares, Omer, SSI, and Zoggs.
+Founded by Jacques-Yves Cousteau, Aqualung is widely regarded as the pioneer of modern scuba diving.